Joseph Kokou Koffigoh: Political career after 1994

 In 1997, Koffigoh was chairman of the organizing committee of the ACP-EU roundtable conference that was held in Lomé.
 Koffigoh subsequently became Minister of State for Foreign Affairs and Cooperation in the government named on 1 September 1998.
 As Foreign Minister, he headed peace talks in Lomé between the government of Sierra Leone and rebels of the Revolutionary United Front in mid-1999.
 Koffigoh served as Foreign Minister until he became Minister of Regional Integration, in charge of Relations with Parliament, in the government named on 8 October 2000.
 He served in the latter position until December 2002.

 Following the April 2005 presidential election, in which Eyadéma's son Faure Gnassingbé was officially elected president but which the opposition denounced as fraudulent, serious violence broke out in Togo.
 On 25 May 2005, Gnassingbé created a special 10-member commission of inquiry to examine the violence and deliver findings about it within three months, and he appointed Koffigoh as the head of the commission.
 The commission eventually delivered its report on 10 November 2005.
 The report cast blame for the violence widely; it included criticism of the government, the opposition, and the media, placed the death toll at 154, and gave recommendations for improving the electoral process.

 Koffigoh remains President of the CFN as of 2007.
 In the October 2007 parliamentary election, he was the first candidate on the CFN's candidate list in Kloto Prefecture, but the party did not win any seats in the election.

 In November 2010, Koffigoh served as head of the African Union observer mission on the presidential election in Côte d'Ivoire.
 Koffigoh's report was highly critical of irregularities and shortcomings in the electoral process in the north of the country and documented significant abuses in regions held by former rebel troops.
 Nevertheless, Koffigoh attended the disputed inauguration of the incumbent president Laurent Gbagbo in a private, non-official capacity, leading the African Union to distance itself from him.

 In recent years, Koffigoh has embraced poetry, publishing 4 collections whose topics generally celebrate Togolese and African cultures, and explore challenges facing the African continent.

+In March 2025 Koffigoh was appointed to the Senate of Togo by the Togolese president.